-- They are about 130 cm long and weigh 60-100 kg.
-They are all black with a white crescent moon-like pattern on their chest.
+- They are about 130 cm long, weigh 60-100 kg, and are all black with a white crescent moon-like pattern on their chest.
 They are about the size of a large dog, so in many cases they are actually smaller than most people imagine.
 Their eyes are not so good, but they have excellent sense of smell and hearing.
 They also have well-developed claws and are good at climbing trees.

 Bears are naturally timid and avoid people.
-To avoid encountering bears, first of all, ring bells, radios, etc. to avoid encounters.
-Be especially careful at night, when bears are often active, and on rainy days, when it is difficult for bears to distinguish between sounds and smells.
+First, to avoid encountering bears, ring a bell, radio, or other device to avoid encountering them.
+Be especially careful at night, when bears are often active, and on rainy days, when bears have difficulty distinguishing sounds and smells.
 Also, do not let go of the leash when walking dogs.
 It is very dangerous if a dog chases away a bear that is hiding.

 - Japanese macaque

-- Japanese macaques move around Karuizawa in large groups of about 80 monkeys.
-Sometimes, a few male monkeys become separated from the troop.
+- They move around Karuizawa Town in large groups of about 80 monkeys.
+Occasionally, a few male macaques become separated from the herd.
 They forage for leaves, flowers, and berries during the day and roost in trees at night.
 They become accustomed to people when they receive food from tourists and other visitors, and they may even attack people or enter people’s homes in search of food.
 It is necessary to keep a distance from monkeys.

-- Designated as a town animal.
-They give birth to around four young in spring, and in May, you can see one smaller hatchling working together with its parents.
+- It is designated as the town’s beast.
+They give birth to around four young in the spring, and in May, you can see one smaller hatchling working with its parents. in August and September, they are great to watch as they wait under the onigurumi trees to pick the berries.
 They also eat pine cones, acorn trees, tree buds, leaves, mushrooms, and insects.
-They nest in tree cavities, but they also build soccer-ball sized nests on top of trees, which become conspicuous in winter when the leaves are falling.
+They nest in tree cavities, but they also build soccer ball-sized nests on top of trees, which become conspicuous in winter when the leaves are falling.

-They are often seen running in the gardens of vacation homes, but their numbers seem to be decreasing recently.
+They were often seen running in the gardens of vacation homes, but their numbers seem to be decreasing these days.

-- 7 cm long, brown overall with a black band from head to back.
+- The body length is 7 cm.
+The entire body is brown with a black band from the head to the back.
 Nocturnal, omnivorous, feeds on insects, fruits and tree buds, and hibernates in tree cavities or under fallen leaves from October to April.

-- Stream fish such as iwana (char), yamame (landlocked salmon), and kajika (sculpin) are present, and downstream, abura-yaya (Abura-yaya) also inhabit the area and are expanding their distribution.
-In Minamikaruizawa, the Hotoke loach (Ministry of the Environment/Nagano Prefecture Endangered Species II) also inhabits the area.
+- Stream fish such as iwana (char), yamame (landlocked salmon), and kajika (sculpin) are present, and abura-ya (abura-ya) are also present and expanding their distribution in the lower reaches of the river.
+In Minamikaruizawa, the Hotoke loach (endangered by the Ministry of the Environment/Nagano Prefecture, Category II) also inhabits the area.

 - Although few due to the cool climate, six species of snakes, Japanese lizards and cana snakes are often found in sunny areas.

-- In addition to 7 species of frogs, Hakone salamanders and newts live in Minamikaruizawa.
+- In addition to seven species of frogs, Hakone salamanders and newts live in Minamikaruizawa.